ambrosus/airdao-gov-user-verifier/README.md

 - `listenAddress`: host:port to run the gov portal database middleware at.
 Defaults to `localhost:10001`
 - `session`: session manager configuration
     - `secret`: secret to generate session tokens.
 Should be set before app start
-    - `duration`: lifetime duration in seconds for which the session token will be valid to access database by using middleware.
+    - `lifetime`: lifetime duration in seconds for which the session token will be valid to access database by using middleware.
 Defaults to 1 day
+- `registration`: registration manager configuration
+    - `secret`: secret to generate registration tokens to be sent to user specified email for verification.
+Should be set before app start
+    - `lifetime`: lifetime duration in seconds for which the registration token will be valid to register user by using middleware.
+Defaults to 10 min
+- `mongo`: MongoDB configuration
+    - `url`: mongo connection url in format `mongodb://host:port`.
+Should be set before app start
+    - `db`: database name with users collection.
+Defaults to `AirDAOGovPortal`
+    - `collection`: collection name with user profiles.
+Defaults to `Users`
+    - `requestTimeout`: maximum amount of time given to execute MongoDB requests before timeout.
+Defaults to 10 sec

 #### Override configuration